imbenrabi/-Transaction-Manager/README.md

 ## Starting the server
 - Run `yarn start:server` (nodemon keeps the process alive).
-- Server loads slower than the client side on dev env so make sure the server loads then refresh page.

 ## Start
+- Run `yarn start` on a separate terminal tab than the server's.
+- Server loads slower than the client side on dev env so make sure the server finished init.
 - Runs the app in the development mode.<br />
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.